 Technology commercialization is at the intersection of discovery, business, and intellectual property law.
 We partner with you throughout the entire process to determine the best commercial strategy for your technology.
 Use this Step by Step guide to get started.

-1. You Report Your Invention
+Report Your Invention

-2. We Evaluate the Technology
+Evaluate the Technology

 After the invention is reported, we will contact you to discuss your invention:

 - How was it funded?